dbt-labs/jaffle-shop/README.md

 1. Create a logical database in your data warehouse for the Jaffle Shop project.
 We recommend using the name `jaffle_shop` for consistency with the project.
 This looks different on different platforms (for instance on BigQuery this constitutes creating a new _project_, on Snowflake this is achieved via `create database jaffle_shop;`, and if you're running Postgres locally you can probably skip this).
 If you're not sure how to do this, we recommend checking out the [Quickstart Guide for your data platform in the dbt Docs](https://docs.getdbt.com/guides).

 2. Set up a dbt Cloud account (if you don't have one already, if you do, just create a new project) and follow Step 4 in the [Quickstart Guide for your data platform](https://docs.getdbt.com/guides), to connect your platform to dbt Cloud.
-Make sure the user you configure for your connections as [adequate database permissions to run dbt](https://docs.getdbt.com/reference/database-permissions/about-database-permissions) in the `jaffle_shop` database.
+Make sure the user you configure for your connections has [adequate database permissions to run dbt](https://docs.getdbt.com/reference/database-permissions/about-database-permissions) in the `jaffle_shop` database.

 3. Choose the repo you created in Step 1 of the **Create new repo from template** section as the repository for your dbt Project's codebase.